kstlv/Guides/README.md

 Compile using `Visual Studio Code` ([guide](https://code.visualstudio.com/docs/languages/dotnet)) or `Visual Studio` ([guide](https://docs.microsoft.com/en-us/visualstudio/get-started/csharp/tutorial-console?view=vs-2022)) or `JetBrains Rider`.

+## Task for the Future

+Improve C++ code making it universal for Mac, Linux.
+At the moment, the C++ code uses dependencies that are only available in Windows.

 ## License

 You can use this code in any conditions.